 Double exposure photography allows you to combine photos to create truly unique images.
-Using apps on your iPhone allows you to create amazing double exposure portraits that will surely have your friends and family asking “How did you do that?!”
+Using apps on your iPhone allows you to create amazing double exposure portrait photography that will surely have your friends and family asking “How did you do that?!”
 In this tutorial you’ll learn how to unleash your creative side and produce these incredible double exposure portrait photos on your iPhone.

 What Is A Double Exposure Image?